 If you have already decided on Teddy as the middle name you might be looking for the perfect first name as Teddy makes a great middle name.
 We have our top 10 here!

-10 Classic Boy Names That Go Well With Teddy
+10 Classic Names That Match Well With Teddy

 European Names That Match the Name Teddy